CrawlJobs Logo

 Requirements

-• Experience working directly with children and families in early help or multi-agency settings
+• Experience working with children, families, and carers in a statutory or voluntary setting

 Job Responsibility